and connecting with your customers via email marketing

-Subscription-based emails are one of the top-three most trusted forms of digital advertising, along with branded websites and online consumer reviews, according to Nielsen’s Global Survey of Trust in Advertising.
-The public trusts the information in emails they’ve signed up for more than they trust paid search engine ads, online video ads, social media ads, online banner ads, mobile display ads or text ads delivered via mobile phones, according to Nielsen.
+Subscription-based emails are one of the top-three most trusted forms of digital advertising.
+This is along with branded websites and online consumer reviews, according to Nielsen’s Global Survey of Trust in Advertising.
+The public trusts the information in emails they’ve signed up for more than they trust the following, according to Nielsen: paid search engine ads, online video ads, social media ads, online banner ads, mobile display ads or text ads delivered via mobile phones.

 By building a subscriber-based email list, your business is engaging with an audience that is likely to believe and value your message.
 Learn more about the value of establishing the right relationship with everyone on your list and why permission is important in email marketing.

 So how do you build your permission-based email marketing list?
 By provide multiple opportunities for customers to sign up to receive emails from your business, such as:

 - Include email signup forms on your website.

 - Offer small percentage-off discounts on your products and services or something free (such as via social media to prompt customers to subscribe to your email newsletter.